Latte and the Magic Waterstone: Production

-The film was based on the 1971 children's book Latte Igel und der Wasserstein, Lilian Klages who co-worked with Regina Walker grow up enjoying the book wishing one day she should make a film about the book.
-In 2014, the Dreamin' Dolphin Film GmbH studio made an short made an short teasing the main characters to tease a potential feature release and to secure funding.
+The film was based on Sebastian Lybeck's children's book Latte Igelkott och vattenstenen (1956), Lilian Klages who co-worked with Regina Walker grow up enjoying the book wishing one day she should make a film about the book.
+In 2014, the Munich-based studio Dreamin' Dolphin Film made a short teasing the main characters to tease a potential feature release and to secure funding.
 The short won the award for Best German Screenplay at the Stuttgart International Festival of Animated Film.
 Later that year, Welker signed on to direct the film, her feature directorial debut.
 In 2017, Nina Wels joined the project as a co-director, and production of the film began that summer.
 The final sound mix was completed in April 2019.
 In Lybeck's book, Latte is male, but the directors changed this detail when adapting the story.
 According to Welker, the biggest challenge in the writing process was Latte's characterization.
 Welker told Animation Magazine, "Latte has so many different character traits, which makes her super interesting but also difficult to balance her behavior.
 She can be loud and strong, but also silent and emotional."

-The movie's animation is made using Autodesk Maya and rendered using Arnold with 14-CPU farms supported by Houdini and Blackmagic Fusion.
+The film's animation is made using Autodesk Maya and rendered using Arnold with 14-CPU farms supported by Houdini and Blackmagic Fusion.
 The directors wanted the film to have a realistic nature environment that has not been touched by humans at all.
-Most of the applications took place at Grid studios in Ghent, Belgium to give the character a "Pixar-esque" design with realistic fur and trees around 73 animators used Dell Computers to give the appearance of the textures by open-source documents made on Substance Painter and Grid's proprietary software the Gclus, philmCGI in India and Tinker Magic in Spain handled the aditional animation.
+Most of the applications took place at Grid's studios in Ghent to give the film a "Pixar-esque" design with realistic fur on the characters and trees, around 73 animators used Dell Computers to give the appearance of the textures by open-source documents made on Substance Painter and Grid's proprietary software the Gclus, philmCGI in India and Tinker Magic in Spain handled the additional animation.

 The film involved the completion of more than 1,200 visual effects shots, including the complex compositing of background and foreground plates and CG render layers for 3D assets, lighting and procedural effects.
 There were also motion vector tools to allow for the motion blur to be added in post, UV tools to reposition and remap textures, and finally relighting tools that could modify the animals, ambient occlusion and position passes to allow for atmosphere and grading adjustments throughout the compositing process.